vdaas/vald/docs/contributing/coding-style.md

 #### Condition

-When a dependent object has the following factor, you can decide to mock the dependent object.
+When dependencies have the following factor, you can decide to mock the dependencies.

 - Incomplete implementation
 - I/O